shawniyaspencer/Restaurant-/README.md

 # Restaurant-
 This was a project me and my group made while at UMES.
-Its a restaurant based program.
+Its a restaurant based program in python.
 It displays 5 items on the menu. asks the customer how many items they want to order.
 Lets the customer select items by number and specify quanitities.